leonardoquevedox/gatsby-source-parse/README.md

    yarn add gatsby-source-parse
    ```

-2. Configure settings at `gatsby-config.js`, for example:
+2. Configure settings at `gatsby-config.js`, for example (**please note that parseConfig settings are only placeholder/dummy values**):

    ```js
    module.exports = {